Traveling to Melbourne

 Between the Airport and Town

-The cost of a taxi from the airport into the city centre is approximately $70 and to Deakin University Melbourne campus is approximately $90.
-Travel time is about 35 and 55 minutes respectively.
+The cost of a taxi from the airport into the city centre is approximately $70, travel time is about 35 minutes.

 A cheaper (and faster) way of reaching the city centre is to take the airport SkyBus.
-One way is $18 and a return fare is $30.
-See http://www.skybus.com.au/ for more information and to book tickets online.
-The SkyBus arrives at Southern Cross train station in the city centre from where you can transfer to tram 75 directly to the Deakin University Burwood campus.
-(Ask directions to tram 75 for Burwood at the train station; it is a short 5 minute walk.)
+One way is $18 and a return fare is $35.
+See http://www.skybus.com.au/ for more information.
+You can buy tickets at airport or book tickets online.
+The SkyBus arrives at Southern Cross train station in the city centre.

 Paying with cash on the tram is not possible.
 You will have to purchase a Myki card at the train station and add some travel money to it.
 For more information, see the Ticketing section on this page.